 - Overall, the content on the individual pages are speaking more to the technical 'how to' of the services and less so the business deliverables the services provide.
 Feels like a miss.

 - Each individual service page could benefit from a call to action that drives someone to contact Wired Avenue.

 Source - upflow.io

 If you've read our top homepage design examples post, you may already be familiar with Upflow.
-Here's what we have to say about their landing page:
+Here's what we have to say about their website design:

 - The opening statement is clear and benefit driven.
 The visual they choose to use also summarizes the statement really well.

 - Their strategy for each section as you scroll down the page is top-notch.
 They lead with a benefit and then identify what key features help make it happen.
 They also pair a snippet of their product image to help also visually communicate the point.